-A reading of a classic Donne poem
+A commentary on a classic Donne poem by Dr Oliver Tearle

 ‘For God’s sake hold your tongue, and let me love’: such an opening line demonstrates with refreshing directness John Donne’s genius for grabbing our attention right from the first line of a poem.
 ‘The Canonization’ is a difficult poem, but closer analysis of its language and imagery is rewarding.